Masters of Science Agriculture

 Graduate students must file the formal study plan for the degree with the Graduate Coordinator of the College of Agriculture no later than the end of the quarter in which the 12th unit of approved courses is completed.
 The formal program of study must include at least 45 units of committee-approved graduate coursework; at least 23 units required must be at the 500 level.

-Students should refer to the course descriptions in this catalog for credit limitations of individual courses; for example, total credit for AG 500, Individual Study, is limited to six units.
+Students should refer to the course descriptions in the Cal Poly catalog for credit limitations of individual courses; for example, total credit for AG 500, Individual Study, is limited to six units.
 At least one course in statistical methods and/or experimental design is required of students in a thesis curriculum.

 All candidates must meet the current Graduation Writing Requirement.
 All students are required to pass an oral comprehensive examination which is normally given during the final quarter of the program of study.
 A written comprehensive exam may also be required by the master's degree committee, but this is optional.
 For students in a thesis program, the final oral comprehensive examination will include, but not necessarily be limited to, a defense of the thesis.